-We open our Bibles to the seventeenth chapter of the gospel of Luke...Luke chapter 17.
-We are working our way through Luke, this is year 11 and we are in chapter 17 and this is a wonderful thing.
+We open our Bibles to the 17th chapter of the gospel of Luke, Luke chapter 17.
+We are working our way through Luke.
+This is year eleven and we are in chapter 17 and this is a wonderful thing.
 It's so hard to move any more speedily because the depth and the richness of God's truth captivates our heart and holds us still until we have imbibed all the richness that we can find in these texts.

 But we're looking at the opening ten verses of chapter 17 and we have spent a couple of weeks already looking at it and we'll finish it up this morning.
 Let me read these ten verses to you, Luke chapter 17 verses 1 through 10.
 "And He said to His disciples, 'It is inevitable that stumbling blocks should come, but woe to him through whom they come.
-It would be better for him if a millstone were hung around his neck and he were thrown into the sea, then that he should cause one of these little ones to stumble.
+It would be better for him if a millstone were hung around his neck and he were thrown into the sea than that he should cause one of these little ones to stumble.
 Be on your guard.
 If your brother sins, rebuke him.
 And if he repents, forgive him.
-And if he sins against you seven times a day and returns to you seven times saying, I repent, forgive him.'
-And the Apostles said to the Lord, 'Increase our faith.'
+And if he sins against you seven times a day and returns to you seven times saying, ‘I repent, forgive him.'
+And the apostles said to the Lord, 'Increase our faith.'
 And the Lord said, 'If you had faith like a mustard seed, you would say to this mulberry tree, be uprooted and be planted in the sea and it would obey you.
 But which of you having a slave plowing or tending sheep would say to him when he has come in from the field, 'Come immediately and sit down to eat?'
 But will he not say to him, 'Prepare something for me to eat.
 And properly clothe yourself and serve me until I have eaten and drunk and afterward you will eat and drink?'
 He doesn't thank the slave because he did the things which were commanded, does he?
-So you too when you do all the things which are commanded you say we are unworthy slaves, we have done only that which we ought to have done."
+So, you too, when you do all the things which are commanded you say, ‘We are unworthy slaves, we have done only that which we ought to have done.’"

 Upon the first reading of that passage of Scripture, you might conclude that these are some disconnected sections out of the teaching of Jesus that are hard to put together.
 But that would be a wrong conclusion.
 There is nothing in the record of Luke to indicate anything other than that Jesus said this sequentially as it appears in the text.
 And in a very typical fashion as Luke many times does, he presents Jesus speaking to His disciples interrupted by a question which redirects him to provide an answer.

 The heart of the matter is found in the warning in verse 3 where our Lord says, "Be on your guard."
 That very same Greek phrase is elsewhere translated on a number of occasions, "Beware," and most of the time when that is used by our Lord, it is in direct reference to the Pharisees and the scribes.
 It is a frequently used phrase by which Jesus warns His followers of the deadly influence of false religious leaders, namely the Pharisees and the scribes who were the dominant religious force in Judaism.
 They were the definers of the theology of Judaism at the time of our Lord.
 They had basically the pervasive influence because their theology reigned supreme in the synagogue system which took it down to the grass roots.
-Though they were the religious leaders of Israel, they were producing not sons of God, but Jesus said they were producing sons of hell because of their heresy and their hypocrisy...a deadly combination.
+Though they were the religious leaders of Israel, they were producing not sons of God, but Jesus said they were producing sons of hell because of their heresy and their hypocrisy, a deadly combination.

 Our Lord then sets His teaching in this text against the negative example of the ever-present Pharisees and scribes who were in most of the crowds to whom He spoke.
 And on occasion He speaks directly to them as well as directly to the disciples, as well as generally to the massive crowd.
-It seems as though every large crowd could be broken down to at least these two groups, there were those who were following Him and there were the ever-present Pharisees and scribes who were trying to hold on to their power and influence over the people and find a way to get rid of Jesus.
+It seems as though every large crowd could be broken down to at least these two groups: there were those who were following Him and there were the ever-present Pharisees and scribes who were trying to hold onto their power and influence over the people and find a way to get rid of Jesus.
 They were deadly.
 Heresy and hypocrisy is a damning combination.